How to Turn Your B2B Network Into Recurring Passive Income

 The application is intentionally manual.
 Brittany reviews every applicant individually because the wrong affiliates produce nothing for either side, and the right ones are quietly excellent and worth knowing personally.

-Once approved, you get a real-time dashboard, an intake call to walk through which of your contacts are highest probability, and the partnership lead who will handle every customer you introduce.
-The rest happens in the background of whatever you are already doing.
+Once approved, you get a real-time dashboard, an intake call to walk through which of your contacts are highest probability, and the partnership lead who'll handle every customer you introduce.
+The rest happens in the background of whatever you're already doing.

 Apply to the Merch.com Affiliate Program

-• Commission is 10 percent in year one, 7 percent in year two, and 5 percent from month 25 onward, applied to product subtotal on paid orders and to fulfillment line items on closed warehouse invoices.
+- Commission rates are 10 percent in year one, 7 percent in year two, and 5 percent from month 25 onward, applied to product subtotal on paid orders and to fulfillment line items on closed warehouse invoices.

 Ready to build your merch?